 Those hands I can see they are unsteady and callused

-I have immense empathy for the feared thoughts in their minds.
+I have immense empathy for the feared thoughts in all minds.

 For the impoverished person with no fertile future I ponder my own now.

 The lostmen are stamping their shodless feet at the traffic-lights.

 Sight wakes night like a frost medieval

 It's a fearless jester or a fearful cardinal

 You take those pills that belie a fractured reality